 Declan Callahan: Saoirse’s older brother, age eighteen.
-Declan is a taciturn and ill-tempered, and spends most of his time away from home working for their neighbor, Nathan Reeves.
-Declan and Saoirse have never gotten along well, but their relationship is all but irreparable since their brother Aidan died.
+Declan is taciturn and ill-tempered, and spends most of his time away from home working for their neighbor, Nathan Reeves.
+Declan and Saoirse have never gotten along well, but their relationship has been all but irreparable since their brother Aidan died.
 They blame each other for what happened, but nobody seems to be willing to face the truth.

 Jack Callahan: Saoirse’s cousin, age twenty.
 Half Cherokee, half Irish, Jack’s father was Brian’s older brother.
 Now an orphan, it’s up to Jack to help his uncle and cousins adjust to life in Texas, and keep the farm from falling into ruin.
 Not quite fitting in wherever he goes, Jack mostly keeps to himself, when he’s not busy keeping Saoirse out of trouble.